Pontoon boats, aka ‘party barges,’ are one of the best kinds of boats a water-loving person can own.

 How to Pull a Tube With a Pontoon Boat

 So, you’ve got the right type of pontoon boat for pulling tubes?
 Great!
-I’ve put together a list of necessary tubing items and a guide for tying a towable tube to a pontoon boat.
+I’ve compiled a list of necessary tubing items and a guide for tying a towable tube to a pontoon boat.

 Equipment Needed